ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 ```
 {: codeblock}

-Alternatively, a stream can be created using the Rabbitmq Management UI.
-In that case, the Stream type must be specified using the queue type drop-down menu.
+Alternatively, a stream can be created in the Rabbitmq Management UI.
+In that case, the Stream type must be specified by using the queue type drop-down menu.

 #### Publishing a RabbitMQ Stream
 {: #rabbitmq-streams-howto-publish}

-The following script declares a RabbitMQ stream, `test_stream`, then publishes a message to it through the `basic_publish` function:
+The following script declares a RabbitMQ stream (`test_stream`) then publishes a message to it through the `basic_publish` function:

 ```sh
 import pika, os